This exploration is for all ages, as the colored smilies show. You can create your own version of The Scream with your whole family together!

 Step 3: Show What You Know

 In addition to painting, write a list of things that would make you scream.
 Nightmares?
 Being suddenly frightened?
 Spiders?
 What is it that makes you feel afraid?
 Make your list of frightening things and read it out loud as you show off your painting to an audience.

 Additional Layers are extra activities you can do or tangents you can take off on.
 You will find them in the sidebars of each Layers of Learning unit.
 They are optional, so just choose what interests you.

 Munch often painted fears that were playing out in his mind.
 What are you afraid of?
 Think of something you are afraid of.
 Write about how that makes you feel without actually stating what exactly you are afraid of.
 Can you make your description so vivid that we could guess your fear without being told what it is?

 The Scream was involved in one of the most famous art thefts of all time.
-It was stolen right out of the National Gallery.
-Fortunately, it was recovered a few months later.
+It was stolen right out of the Norwegian National Gallery in 1994.
+Fortunately, it was recovered three months later.
 It has been targeted a number of times by thieves.